joostkremers/ebib/docs/ebib-manual.md

 clickable string `"www"`.
 Clicking on `"www"` takes you to the relevant web page.

-The final predefined column label is “Note”.
-This does not, as might be expected, display the contents of the note field.
-Rather, it checks whether the entry in question has a note associated with it in Ebib’s own notes system, discussed in [Notes Files](#notes-files).
-For those entries that have a note, the `"Note"` column will display a (clickable) `"N"`.
+The final predefined column label is `"Note"`.
+This does not, however, display the contents of the note field.
+Rather, it checks whether the entry in question has an external annotation (see [Notes Files](#notes-files)).
+For those entries that have an annotation, the `"Note"` column will display a (clickable) `"N"`.
 Keep in mind, though, that if you keep your notes in a single file, adding this column to the index display can slow down the creation of the index buffer (and thus Ebib’s start-up).
 If you wish to use this column, it is probably best to keep notes in separate files.

 You can define new column labels and redefine the existing ones by customising the option `ebib-field-transformation-functions`.
 Note that